-Interest expense of \$114 million for the first six months of fiscal 2023 consisted primarily of interest on our unsecured term loan and senior unsecured notes.
-Interest expense of \$28 million for the first six months of fiscal 2022 consisted primarily of interest on our senior unsecured notes and unsecured term loan.
+Interest expense of \$180 million for the first nine months of fiscal 2023 consisted primarily of interest on our unsecured term loan, senior unsecured notes, and secured revolving credit facilities.
+Interest expense of \$49 million for the first nine months of fiscal 2022 consisted primarily of interest on our senior unsecured notes, unsecured term loan, and secured revolving credit facility.
+Interest expense for the first nine months of fiscal 2023 increased compared to the same period of fiscal 2022, primarily due to higher interest rates on our term loan and the term loan was outstanding during the entire nine month period of fiscal 2023, compared to only six months during the nine month period of fiscal 2022.